PaluMacil/misc/git-LnL/README.md

     ```
     foreach ($i in iex 'git ls-files -i --exclude-from=.gitignore') { git rm --cached $i }
     ```
+    - If you need to remove a single file from history because it was too large for Github (100 MB max). if you want apply these changes to ALL branches, you need to use a `--all` flag instead of `HEAD`
+    ```
+    git filter-branch --index-filter 'git rm -r --cached --ignore-unmatch vendor.go' HEAD
+    ```
     - Revert (before push)
     ```
     git reset --hard <SOME-COMMIT, e.g. ~HEAD>